lutusp/photo_database_webpage_generator/README.md

 * Ollama installed locally

-* A specific, small (1.3 GB) LLM : “gemma4:e2b”, may be installed using this Ollama command:
+* A specific LLM : “gemma4:e2b”, may be installed using this Ollama command:

     $ ollama pull  gemma4:e2b